Skip to contents

 #> random 0.22 0.08 0.07 0.22 0.37 0.07 0.37 6600.4 1

-From the output, we can see that the inclusion Bayes factor for the effect size was \(BF_{10} = 33.14\) and the effect size estimate 0.22, 95% HDI [0.09, 0.34] which matches the reported results.
-Please note that the metaBMA package model-averages only across the \(H_{1}\) models, whereas the RoBMA package model-averages across all models.
+From the output, we can see the inclusion Bayes factor for the effect size was BF10=33.14BF_{10} = 33.14 and the effect size estimate 0.22, 95% HDI [0.09, 0.34], which matches the reported results.
+Please note that the metaBMA package model-averages only across the H1H_{1} models, whereas the RoBMA package model-averages across all models (assuming the presence and absence of the effect).

 Using RoBMA

 Since metaBMA model-averages the effect size estimates only across the models assuming presence of the effect, we remove the models assuming absence of the effect from the estimation ensemble with priors_effect_null = NULL.
-Finally, we set transformation = "cohens_d" to estimate the models on Cohen’s d scale (RoBMA uses Fisher’s z scale by default and transforms the estimated coefficients back to the scale that us used for specifying the prior distributions), we speed the computation by setting parallel = TRUE, and set a seed for reproducibility.
+Finally, we set transformation = "cohens_d" to estimate the models on Cohen’s d scale.
+RoBMA uses Fisher’s z scale by default and transforms the estimated coefficients back to the scale that is used for specifying the prior distributions.
+We speed up the computation by setting parallel = TRUE, and set a seed for reproducibility.

 library(RoBMA)